hafriedlander/php-peg/README.md

   !silent

     This is a comment that should only appear in the source code.
-Don't output it in the generated code
+Don't output it in the generated code.

   !insert_autogen_warning

-    Insert a warning comment into the generated code at this point, warning that the file is autogenerated and not to edit it
+    Insert a warning comment into the generated code at this point, warning that the file is autogenerated and not to edit it.

 ## TODO

-- Allow configuration of whitespace - specify what matches, and wether it should be injected into results as-is, collapsed, or not at all
+- Allow configuration of whitespace - specify what matches, and whether it should be injected into results as-is, collapsed, or not at all
 - Allow inline-ing of rules into other rules for speed
 - More optimisation
 - Make Parser-parser be self-generated, instead of a bad hand rolled parser like it is now.